-- (b) Checking the inverter operating status by the inverter operation ready completion signal Operation ready signal (RY signal) is output when the inverter power is ON and the inverter becomes operative.
-Check if the RY signal is output after powering ON the inverter. - (c) Checking the inverter operating status by the start signal input to the inverter and inverter running signal The inverter running signal (RUN signal) is output when the inverter is running.
-(RUN signal is assigned to terminal RUN in the initial setting.)
+- (b) Checking the inverter operating status by the inverter operation ready completion signal The Operation ready (RY) signal is output when the inverter power is ON and the inverter becomes operative.
+Check if the RY signal is output after powering ON the inverter. - (c) Checking the inverter operating status by the start signal input to the inverter and inverter running signal The Inverter running (RUN) signal is output when the inverter is running.
+(The RUN signal is assigned to terminal RUN in the initial setting.)
 Check if RUN signal is being output while inputting a start signal to the inverter.
-(STF signal is a forward rotation signal, and STR is a reverse rotation signal.)
+(The STF signal is a forward rotation signal, and STR is a reverse rotation signal.)
 Even after the start signal is turned OFF, the RUN signal is kept output until the inverter makes the motor to decelerate and to stop.
 For the logic check, configure a sequence considering the inverter's deceleration time.